 No more putting it off, ya’ll!

-You don’t need to be super, duper tech savvy to start a blog, so what are you waiting for?
+You don’t need to be super, duper tech savvy to start a blog for your hustle, so what are you waiting for?

 Why Start a Blog for Your Business

-If you want to transition your hobby into a full-fledged business or want to make extra low-stress income on the side, blogging is a tactic I wholeheartedly recommend.
+If you want to transition your hobby into a business, having a blog is something I wholeheartedly recommend.

-Now, that I’ve given you the why, let’s dig into the how you can start a blog.
+Now, that I’ve given you the why, let’s dig into the how you can start.

 Starting a website is not something that requires a huge amount of tech knowledge.

-I had limited knowledge about websites and was able to start a self-hosted website on my own.
+I had limited knowledge about websites and was able to start a website on my own.

 Here’s how to do it on your own, too: